Nstamour-art/XogotDocs/Documentation.docc/Manual/xr/ar_passthrough.md

 - As we are making the surface opaque if in shadow, we can have virtual objects cast shadows on real world objects [2].

-@Image(source: "xr_passthrough_example.png", alt: "Image showing shadow to opacity being used to show the users desk.") {Image showing shadow to opacity being used to show the users desk.}
+@Image(source: "xr_passthrough_example.png", alt: "Image showing shadow to opacity being used to show the user's desk.") {Image showing shadow to opacity being used to show the user's desk.}

 This enabled the following use cases: